Last Updated: 1 month ago

 Disability benefits

 As the government definition influences what is classified as a disability, it creates criteria for who can receive disability benefits.
 From the capitalist viewpoint, the government needs more people to work to keep the economy going.
-Social funding that encourage people on the pathway to employment are available to help break the barriers people with hearing loss face daily.
+Social funding that encourages people on the pathway to employment is available to help break the barriers people with hearing loss face daily.
 These can include access to disability tax credits, funding to purchase assistive technologies or funding for hearing aids.

 Am I disabled or not?